What is the maintenance of natural pools like?

 However, they do need routine cleaning every year.

-So, take a brush and remove any residue stuck to the LED light.
-Then take a rag and finish scrubbing it.
+So, take a brush and remove any residue adhering to the LED light.
+Then take a rag and finish rubbing it.

 Cleaning of decorative elements

-We are talking about rocks and plants.
-For example, rocks get algae and slime on them, so remove the dirt with a brush.
+We refer to rocks and plants.
+For example, rocks get algae on them and become slimy, so remove the dirt with a brush.

 And the plants should be pruned with special shears to reduce their size if they have grown too much and to remove those that have already died.